eurekasfray/mono/README.md

 ## Background

 I made Mono because I had found that inconsistencies arose between each of my productions as I animated more and more.
-Production assets had varying -- and often changing -- names and hierarchical organizations.
+Production assets had varying &mdash; and often changing &mdash; names and hierarchical organizations.
 What was one thing during my last exercise was a another during the next exercise.
 I soon identified the issue at hand to be the result of an unestablished production pipeline.
 I needed a consistent workflow.
 And that was how I conceived Mono.

 # Design